-Tips for Responding to a Report of Sexual Misconduct
+Tips for Responding to a Disclosure of Sexual Misconduct

 - Ensure that the individual is safe.
-If anyone is in immediate danger, call BUPD or local law enforcement as soon as possible.
+If anyone is in immediate danger, call BUPD as soon as possible.

-- Encourage the individual to seek resources, including medical attention and counseling, and to consider making a report.
-Avoid making directives, such as “You must go to the hospital” or “You really should report this to police.”
+- Encourage the individual to seek resources and to consider making a report.
+Avoid directives such as “You must go to the hospital” or “You really need to report this to the police.”

-- Inform the individual that you are required to report this information to the University.
+- Explain that you are expected to report to the University.
 Be clear that while you cannot offer absolute confidentiality, the information they have shared will be kept as private as possible, and only provided to those individuals at the University who have a legitimate need to know.
-Explain that the information is shared to ensure that the individual and campus community are safe, and to make sure the individual is aware of resources available to them.

 Submit a report as soon as possible after your conversation with the individual.
 You can submit a report online.
 If you have questions, please contact the Title IX Coordinator at 317-940-6509 or firstname.lastname@example.org.